Using journal prompts to start writing is a great way to have fun, get creative and lift your spirits.

 2. Journal your favorite jokes

-Jokes are a happy and fun journal prompt idea.
-Write them down and LOL!
-Oh, you’re sitting in a public space and that would be weird?
-Ok, scratch that.
-Or what if you find jokes lame?
-Maybe you don’t know any good ones?
-I can remedy you that with one to get started:
+Or maybe you’re rolling your eyes.
+Do you find jokes lame?
+Maybe you just don’t know any good ones?
+I can remedy you that with a funny joke to get started:

 There’s more where that came from, don’t be afraid to ask, LOL.

-3. Journal your favorite inspirational quotes
+3. Journal your favorite inspirational quote

 15 Cute Happy Quotes About Life